shgonzalezc/bi_engineer_assessment/README.md

 - Loaded the original dataset from excel, saving each data sheet into a dataframe.
 - Converted date fields to use the right data type.
 2. Generate Unified datasets (Python and SQLite)
-- Created two versions of joining the data into one single dataset for the final usage, using Pandas and SQL inside SQLite.
+- Created two versions of joining the data into one single dataset for the final usage, using Pandas and SQL inside SQLite (generate_unified_python.py - generate_unified_sqlite.py)
 - Added binary columns to count applications, approvals and used applications for the Tableau analysis, as it helps to create complex calculations in Tableau, or for future blending data sources.
 3. Tableau Dashboard
 - Built visualizations aligned with the assessment tasks for the presentation to Stakeholders.